Adapting your home: The Kitchen

 Electrical sockets

-• Electrical sockets should be positioned between 100mm – 150mm above work surface and where possible positioned on a side wall or on the front of the worktop, to make them easier to reach
+• Electrical sockets should be positioned between 100mm – 150mm above work surface and where possible positioned on a side wall or on the front of the worktop, to make them easier to reach.

-• Where there are double sockets, switches located on the outside are easier to operate
+• Where there are double sockets, switches located on the outside are easier to operate.

 Kitchen adaptations for children

-There are two approaches to kitchen adaptations and these will depend on the child’s needs.
+There are two approaches to kitchen adaptations, and these will depend on the child’s needs.

 Funding kitchen adaptations

-If you are self funding, you may wish to seek advice from a specialist housing OT who can work with you to design the best possible kitchen to meet your individual needs.
+If you are self-funding, you may wish to seek advice from a specialist housing OT who can work with you to design the best possible kitchen to meet your individual needs.

-If you need advice before you buy, contact your local equipment demonstration centre where you would have the opportunity to try out a range of equipment.
+If you are self-funding and need advice before you buy, contact your local disabled/independent living centre where you can have the opportunity to try out a range of equipment.
 There are several of these around the country where you can go for impartial advice.
-Your local authority will also be able to supply information about where your nearest centre is located.
-Also Disabled Living Centres and some retailers have showrooms which have areas set up so you can try out items of equipment to see if they will suit you before you commit to making a purchase.
+Your local authority will be able to supply information about where your nearest centre is located.
+Some retailers have showrooms which have areas set up so you can try out items of equipment to see if they will suit you before you commit to making a purchase.

-Also consider if you can afford a service contract for more complex items of equipment.
-These may seem expensive at first but in the long run call out costs or replacements may prove to be costly.
-Some items such as hoists and slings need to be ‘LOLER’ (Lifting Operations and Lifting Equipment Regulations, 1998) checked.
+Also, consider if you can afford a service contract for more complex items of equipment.
+These may seem expensive at first but call out fees or replacements may prove to be costly in the long run.
+Some items such as hoists and slings need to be ‘LOLER’ compliant (Lifting Operations and Lifting Equipment Regulations 1998).
 This is because they are used to move people mechanically and these checks are a legal requirement every six months.
 Others with moving parts or electrics will have a service schedule recommended by the manufacturer which is included in the instruction manual.

 Before purchasing, look for a sales company that belongs to a trade association, such as the British Healthcare Trades Association (BHTA).
-BHTA members have signed up to a code of practice governing standards of customer service (further details are given in the Useful organisations and resources section).
+The BHTA aims to improve standards in the provision of healthcare and assistive technology.
+BHTA members have signed up to a Code of Practice which aims to ensure that members provide products and services that are professional, ethical, and trustworthy.

-Some suppliers will fit equipment, but some is sold ‘supply only’.
+Some suppliers will fit equipment, but some are sold ‘supply only’.
 Finding a tradesman to fit items may not be easy.
-There may be a local arrangement for fitting small items such as a care and repair service or Home Improvement Agency or there may be a list of ‘trusted traders’ provided.
-Websites such as Checkatrade provide feedback from previous customers which can help you find a reputable service provider and Trading Standards may be able to advise if there are concerns over a company you are considering using.
+There may be a local arrangement for fitting small items such as a care and repair service or Home Improvement Agency, or there may be a list of ‘trusted traders’ provided.
+Websites such as Checkatrade provide feedback from previous customers which can help you find a reputable tradespeople and Trading Standards may be able to advice if there are concerns over a company you are considering using.

 VAT exempt purchases

-Equipment suppliers may have the VAT exemption form on their website or you can download a general form from the GOV.UK website.
+Equipment suppliers may have the VAT exemption form on their website, or you can download a general form from HM Revenue and Customs before you make your purchase.
 You will need to fill in a form for each supplier you use, but you will only need to do this for the first purchase with them.

 Disabled Facilities Grants (DFGs)

-Disability Rights UK have some very comprehensive online information about DFGs and other housing grants.
+Disability Rights UK has some very comprehensive online information about Disabled Facilities Grants and other housing grants.

-Please note that you may not receive any grant if you start work on your property before the council approves your application.
+NB - Please note that you may not receive any grant if you start work on your property before the council approves your application.

 Charitable funding

-If you do not have the funds to buy equipment it may be possible to request support from a charity.
+If you do not have the funds to buy equipment, it may be possible to request support from a charity.
 They will usually have criteria which they will apply, and most will not consider equipment which should be provided by the NHS or Social Services.

 Some charities will only consider requests which are supported by an involved professional, usually an occupational therapist, physiotherapist or a nurse.
 This may require them to be present during the assessment for an item of equipment.
 This is to ensure that the equipment is appropriate and will not have an impact on planned treatment or rehabilitation programmes.